 Benjamin Franklin made no efforts after 1775 to assist his son in the predicament he chose.
 The two men would reconcile somewhat in 1784, but never became the close companions they had been earlier in life.

-Benjamin Franklin would leave his son very little of his property when he died and virtually excised him from his autobiography.
+Benjamin Franklin would leave his son very little of his property and virtually excised him from his autobiography.